CFBCWorks/Independence40SKN/_items/SKN_IN8.md

 ## About this Item

-The brimstone hill Fortress is one of the most magnificent in the west Indies and this goes into detail about that.
+The brimstone hill Fortress is one of the most magnificent in the west Indies and this book goes into detail about that.
 It is also a reminder in stone and mortar of the often-violent competition between England and France in Historical times for control of economic Resources of the Easter Caribbean.